NVIDIA/cutlass/media/docs/cpp/cute/02_layout_algebra.md

 2. `R` is *ordered*.
 That is, the strides of `R` are positive and increasing.
 This means that `R` is unique.
 3. `A` and `R` have *disjoint* codomains. `R` attempts to "complete" the codomain of `A`.

 The `cotarget` parameter above is most commonly an integer -- you can see we only use `size(cotarget)` above.
 However, sometimes it is useful to specify an integer that has static properties.
 For example, `28` is a dynamic integer and `(_4,7)` is a shape with size `28` that is statically known to be divisible by `_4`.
 Both will produce the same `complement` mathematically, but the extra information can used by `complement` to preserve the staticness of the result as much as possible.
+You can find the exact mathematical definition for the `complement` operation in section 2.1 of [this note](https://research.colfax-intl.com/wp-content/uploads/2024/01/layout_algebra.pdf).

 ### Complement Examples